 You can also customize your Lemonade policy with a mix and match of optional add-ons like: physical therapy, vet visit fees, dental illness, behavioral conditions, and end-of-life and remembrance—to help take the bite out of pricey treatments, services, and trips to the vet.

-Here’s an example of how a Lemonade pet insurance policy works:
+Here’s an example of how a Lemonade pet insurance policy works in Nevada: